openrecordings/healthpal/README.md

     ```

 1. Navigate to 127.0.0.1:3000 in your browser.
 After a short delay, the login screen will appear.
-A general purpose admin account for the application is created during installation.
-Log in with the
+A general purpose admin account for the application is created during installation (see `seeds.rb`).
-credentials below. **Never put sensitive data such as Protected Health Information in this application on
-your local laptop.** See `seeds.rb` for the creation of a root user.